 - Being cocky

-Step 5- Treatment If your financial situation allows you to go to treatment, that would be the most ideal step to take after a relapse.
+If your financial situation allows you to go to treatment, that would be the best step to take after a relapse.
 Treatment is indispensable because it removes you from your using environment.
 If you can go to treatment, do.
 If you can’t go to treatment, attend meetings and seek out other supports.
 You may have to attend a detox program to begin your recovery.
 It is crucial that you are properly detoxed from substances because consequences can be very serious, and sometimes fatal, for those who are not properly detoxed.